 Custom orthoses are often recommended by doctors when over-the-counter solutions don’t work.
 Our certified pedorthists can fill your medical professional’s prescription for custom orthoses and support your doctor’s recovery plan.

 We offer a wide range of New Balance footwear for a wide range of foot conditions.
-Click the buttons below to view PDAC approved shoes for supination for both men and women.
+Click the buttons below to view recommended shoes for both men and women suffering with supination.

 Please note that this is for informational purposes only and does not constitute a diagnosis.
 A qualified allied medical professional should fit all therapeutic footwear purchases.
 These shoes are available over-the-counter with or without a prescription.
 Therapeutic footwear offered through this site does not treat, cure, diagnose, or prevent any disease.
 Always consult your physician for questions pertaining to your specific diagnosis and treatment protocol.
 Product specialists will be happy to speak to you about any recommendations your doctor may have provided, or information regarding recommendations based on biomechanical principles.
 Please call 1.800.728.6247.